-Fee revenue and other income in 2012 compared to 2011 include the following significant pre-tax components:
+Fee revenue and other income in 2014 compared to 2013 include the following significant pre-tax components:

-Transportation transaction volume increased by 2%, primarily due to increased activity from both base and new customers.
-Expense management transaction volume increased by 7%, primarily due to the WRC acquisition.
-Overall, revenues for the year were up slightly under 10%.
-Gains on sales of investment securities were up significantly as the Company took advantage of market gains.
+Transportation transaction volume increased 7% during the year, primarily due to increased activity from new customers.
+Expense management transaction volume increased 6%.
+Overall, revenues for the year were up primarily due to new business in the transportation sector.
+Gains on sales of investment securities were down significantly because the Company held on to its investments.